-My scientific background is diverse.
-I researched the epigenetics of yeast aging at a molecular biology lab at the University of Pennsylvania, studied coastal marine biology on the Oregon coast at Hatfield Marine Science Center, and have done conservation work and ecological research at the Rachel Carson National Wildlife Refuge in the seaside Wells, Maine.
-I also studied Latin for a decade and I find it useful each and every day.
+In my former life as a scientist, I researched the epigenetics of yeast aging at a molecular biology lab at the University of Pennsylvania, studied coastal marine biology on the Oregon coast at Hatfield Marine Science Center, and managed wildlife at the Rachel Carson National Wildlife Refuge in seaside Wells, Maine.
+I graduated from Carleton College with a B.A. in Biology and a minor in Latin.
+Omnia mutantur, nihil interit.